-You can discover Get it Made’s range of Injection Moulding guides below:
+You can discover Get It Made’s range of Injection Moulding guides below:

 Why use injection moulding?

-Injection moulding is an incredibly popular method for mass-producing products because it involves minimal labour cost and can produce consistently high quality, uniform results.
+Injection moulding is an incredibly popular method for mass-producing products because it involves minimal labour cost and can consistently produce high-quality, uniform results.
 For companies looking to mass-produce plastic parts, injection moulding is often the answer.
 With high production rates, reliability of high tolerances, minimal scrap loss and need for finishing, it is no wonder that injection moulding has grown in popularity.

 History of injection moulding

 Injection moulding as a manufacturing process has been around for longer than you may think!
 The first examples of injection moulding machines were invented in the 1940s, and the industry subsequently expanded rapidly.
 World War Two (WWII) created a demand for inexpensive mass-produced products, meaning resources were ploughed into the plastic moulding industry.

 There are various industrial sectors that commonly use injection moulding.
 These include: